 TRZ accesses business through both broker and direct distribution channels and writes a diverse portfolio of treaty reinsurance business, avoiding over-dependence on any one class.
 We adopt a lead approach to our business, combining technical analysis with underwriting expertise and strong cycle management.
 TRZ purchases reinsurance protection in line with our risk tolerances, to manage volatility within our solvency capital requirement.
-Our business strategy during 2017 is broadly consistent with the prior year.
+Our business strategy during 2018 was broadly consistent with the prior year.

 TRZ's assets are prudently invested to ensure access to funds at short notice, if required.
-The investment portfolio is currently made up exclusively of fixed income securities.
-These have been invested taking account of the liquidity requirements of TRZ along with the nature and timing of insurance liabilities.
+The investment portfolio is currently made up predominately exclusively of fixed income securities.
+These have been invested taking account of the liquidity requirements of TRZ along with the nature and timing of technical provisions.
 Investments are made up of:

-- · government bonds;
+- government bonds;

-- · corporate bonds; and
+- corporate bonds; and

-- cash and deposits.
+- · cash and deposits.

-Net investment income is recognised in the statement of profit and loss on a statutory basis.
+Net investment income is recognised in the income statement on a statutory basis.